narmanguebraun/A-Z/_posts/python.md

 Its simple programming syntax, code readability and English-like commands, make coding in Python easy and efficient.
 Python is one of the easiest programming languages to learn because it's written and read a lot like everyday English.
 Python's simple syntax emphasizes natural language.
 Because of this, Python code is faster to write and execute.
 But it is also difficult to master.
 Anyone can learn Python if they work hard enough at it, but becoming a Python Developer will require a lot of practice and patience.

-## Fields using Python
+#### Fields using Python

-- AI and machine learning.
+AI and machine learning
-- Data analytics.
+Data analytics
-- Data visualisation.
+Data visualisation
-- Programming applications.
+Programming applications
-- Web development.
+Web development
-- Game development.
+Game development
-- Language development.
+Language development
-- Finance.
+Finance

-## Python vs. Java
+#### Python vs. Java

 Python and Java are two of the most popular and robust programming languages.
 Java is generally faster and more efficient than Python because it is a compiled language.
 As an interpreted language, Python has simpler, more concise syntax than Java.
 It can perform the same function as Java in fewer lines of code.